Target Corporation: Environmental record

 In 2007, Target Corporation agreed to reduce its sales on all materials containing polyvinyl chloride (PVC).
 Testers found toxic lead and phthalates and large amounts of PVC in toys, lunch boxes, baby bibs, jewelry, garden hoses, mini blinds, Christmas trees, and electronics.
 Several studies have shown that chemicals in vinyl chloride can cause serious health problems for children and adults.
 The University of Illinois Medical Center in Chicago states that people who use products containing PVC can become exposed with harmful toxic phthalates and lead, which eventually can become a big contributor with dioxins.
 Lois Gibbs, executive director of the Center for Health, Environment, and Justice, stated, "Target is doing the right thing by moving away from PVC and switching to safer alternatives."
 Other companies reducing the PVC on their shelves include Walmart, Microsoft, Johnson & Johnson, Nike, and Apple.
 Target is beginning to reduce energy use with energy-efficient storefronts and reducing waste with recycling programs.
 All Target stores in the United States use plastic carts with metal frames.
 In mid-2006, Target took it a step further when it began introducing a newer cart design made entirely of plastic.
 It also uses the same design in its hand-use baskets.

-Target released a 13-page report in 2007 that outlined their current and future plans for becoming more earth-friendly according to LEED.
+Target released a 13-page report in 2007 that outlined its current and future plans for becoming more earth-friendly according to LEED.
 Such efforts include installing sand filtration systems for the stores' wastewater.
 Recycling programs will be aimed at garment hangers, corrugated cardboard, electronics, shopping carts, shrink wrap, construction wastes, carpeting, and ceiling tiles and roofing materials.
 All stores in Oklahoma will be partnered with Oklahoma Gas & Electric to exclusively use wind power for all Target stores to reduce greenhouse gas emissions.
 Stores nationwide use only LED and fluorescent lights and low-flow restrooms that reduce wastewater by 30%.
 Some Target stores are installing roof gardens or green roofs, which absorb stormwater and cut down on surface runoff, mitigate temperature fluctuations, and provide habitats for birds.
 There are currently four green-roof Target stores in Chicago.

 Target carries over 700 organic and alternative products from brands such as Archer Farms, Burt's Bees, and Method Products.
 They also sell clothes made from organic cotton, non-toxic cleaners, low-energy lighting and electronics, non-toxic and non-animal tested cosmetics, and furniture made from recycled materials.
 As of June 2007, Target has been offering reusable shopping bags as an alternative to disposable plastic bags.
 Target gift cards are made from corn-based resins.
 All of the stores' packaging is done with a modified paperboard/clamshell option and has goals for phasing out plastic wrap completely.